GourabBhagabati/Lazygit-/README.md

 ---

 > ✨ *"The command line doesn't have to be complicated.
-Lazygit makes Git feel like magic."*
+Lazygit makes Git feel like magic."*\

+# -->To use Lazygit
+Go to cmd
+Change the drive if required from C to D go to the project folder by using cd
+Just type lazygit and it will take you to the interface shift + / for the lazygit commands